On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization Fundamentals

-\item \textit{Range-difference-based multilateration}: In range-difference-based \ac{MLAT}, range-difference between at least four anchors is needed to estimate a 3D target's position, as shown in Figure \ref{fig:DD_MLAT}.
+\item \textit{Range-difference-based multilateration}: In range-difference-based \ac{MLAT}, range-difference between at least four anchors is needed to estimate a 3D target's position, as shown in Fig.~\ref{fig:DD_MLAT}.
 Similar to ranging-based MLAT, a system of equations can be formulated using range difference measurements, e.g., using TDOA \cite{mantilla2015localization}.
+Range-difference-based \ac{MLAT} can be used in the same scenarios where \ac{MLAT} can be used, but requires tight synchronization between the anchor nodes.
+This method is more popular in cellular positioning, where \acp{BS} are expected to be communicating and synchronized with each other.
+Like ranging-based \ac{MLAT}, this method incurs linearization errors when linear filters are utilized.
+The linearization error increases when the \ac{UE} is close to either of the anchor nodes.
+Hence, the lowest linearization error occurs when the \ac{UE} is right in the middle between the anchor nodes \cite{saleh2021vehicular}.

-\item \textit{Triangulation}: The basic principle of triangulation, illustrated in Figure \ref{fig:Triangulation}, is to measure the angle between the target and at least two anchors to perform 3D localization.
+\item \textit{Triangulation}: The basic principle of triangulation, illustrated in Fig.~\ref{fig:Triangulation}, is to measure the angle between the target and at least two anchors to perform 3D localization.
 In triangulation algorithms, we construct a set of linear equations as a function of the target position, $(x_U,y_U,z_U)$, where each anchor may contribute to two equations of the equations set \cite{steendam20173}.
+Triangulation is usually utilized when only angle measurements are available, e.g., no range-based measurements.
+Similar to its \ac{MLAT} counterparts, this method incurs high linearization errors when used with linear filters \cite{saleh_5g_2023}.

-\item \textit{Hybrid distance-angle}: The main advantage of hybrid fusion methods is their ability to provide a target location estimate using a single anchor \cite{sayed2005network}, as shown in Figure \ref{fig:D_A}.
-For instance, an anchor with a \ac{URA} can perform AOA estimates and combine them with ranging-based measurements, e.g., TOA, to obtain a target's position. \end{itemize}
+\item \textit{Hybrid distance-angle}: The main advantage of hybrid fusion methods is their ability to provide a target location estimate using a single anchor \cite{sayed2005network}, as shown in Fig.~\ref{fig:D_A}.
+For instance, an anchor with a \ac{URA} can perform AOA estimates and combine them with ranging-based measurements, e.g., TOA, to obtain a target's position.
+Additionally, hybrid positioning is preferred when using decentralized linear integration schemes, as it minimizes the linearization errors caused by their \ac{MLAT} and triangulation counterparts \cite{saleh_decentralized}. \end{itemize}